Mike has been an online writer for over eight years. His articles often focus on home repair and home maintenance.

-If you are thinking about aesthetics, then you probably are looking to upgrade the style of your home.
+If you are thinking about aesthetics, then you are probably looking to upgrade the style of your home.
 There are many different style options available, which can range in price from cheap to far too much.

 Removing the Existing Door Lock

 The first thing you need to do is remove the existing door lock.
 The handles will come off fairly quickly by removing two screws.
 Depending on the size of the door handle, you may want to find a long screwdriver to do this, because the angle can be a little tricky.
 Go easy and try not to strip out the screw heads.

 Once the handles are off, then you will need to take out two more screws on the edge (thickness) of the door.
 This is the part in the picture above where the spring tab protrudes.
 After you have removed these two screws, you can pull the rest of the lock parts straight out.

 You will now be left with a circle hole going through the face of the door to the other side.
 Also, there will be a hole in the thickness of the door which leads into that same circle cavity.